ucrcsedept/course-support/learning_modules/containers/podman-setup/Daniel_Windows_Installation_README.md

 >Note: You can open up a command prompt window by pressing `Windows Key + R`.
 This will open up a window in the corner of your screen.
 In this window, type in `cmd` and press enter to run a new command prompt window.
 It will look like a black box.

 ## Installing podman-compose
 Installing podman-compose on Windows requires a package manager.
-For this tutorial, we'll be using Conda
+For this tutorial, we'll be using Conda.

 #### Installing Anaconda
 1. Visit the Anaconda [website](https://www.anaconda.com/).
-2. On the home screen, there will be a download button with the windows icon.
+2. On the home screen, there will be a download button with the Windows icon.
 Click that button to download the Anaconda installer.

 <p align="center">
 <img title="Anaconda Website" alt="Anaconda Website" src="images/anaconda/anacondaHomeScreen.png" width = "600" height = auto>
 </p>

 3. Once the installer is finished downloading, open the file.
-You will be greeted by this screen:
+You are greeted by this screen:

 <p align="center">
 <img title="Anaconda Installer" alt="Anaconda Installer" src="images/anaconda/anacondaInstaller.png" width = "450" height = auto>
 </p>

-4. Click the next button until you reach a screen that asks you to select installation type that looks like this:
+4. Click the next button until you reach a screen that asks you to select an installation type that looks like this:

 <p align="center">
 <img title="Anaconda Installation Type" alt="Anaconda Installation Type" src="images/anaconda/anacondaInstallationType.png" width = "450" height = auto>